Get

 Ringworm

 Apple cider vinegar has shown some antifungal action in studies, but it is not a proven treatment for ringworm and may cause inflammation and soreness when applied to the affected skin.
-Again, always speak to your vet for advice if your cat has a health condition such as ringworm.
+Again, always speak to a vet for advice if your cat has a health condition such as ringworm.

 Cleaner and Germ Killer